Genomon-Project/paplot-doc/howto_mat.rst

 .. image:: image/mut_operation3.PNG
   :scale: 100%

-2. axis-Y sort
+2. Axis-Y sort
 ----------------

 Change the order of the vertical axis.

  - none ...
-Do not sort
+Default ordering
- - ASC ... ascending order
+ - ASC ...
+Ascending order
- - DESC ... descending order
+ - DESC ...
+Descending order

-It can sort by the following elements, and it can sort multiple.
+It can sort by the following elements (allowing for multiple key ordering):

 :Mutation num.: Number of mutations per gene
 :Gene name: Sorted by gene name

-3. sample filter
+3. Highly-mutated sample filter
 ------------------

 | Sets the maximum value of the vertical axis of the horizontal bar chart (Sample).
 |
-| In some cases where only a few samples jump out and the number of mutations is large and others are not so mutated, using this function may make the graph easier to see.
+| In some cases where only a few samples have extremely large numbers of mutations compared to others, setting the threshould for the maximum number of mutations will make the graph a lot easier to see.
-| Enter the maximum value you want to display in the horizontal edit box, then click the [update filter] button.
+| Enter the threshould value in the horizontal edit box, then click the [update filter] button.
-| If it is left blank, it will show everything. (initial value)
+| In the default setting ("blank"), the maximum of the horizontal axis is set to the maximum number of mutations by a sampleautomatically.
 |

 **Before and after filter application**